jkeller52/astrobee/README.md

 # Astrobee Software Installation and Configuration
 This repository documents installation and configuration of NASA's Astrobee software for use in ROS and Gazebo simulation.
 The Cognitive Systems Engineering Laboratory at Ohio State University is currently exploring the development of an experimental human-machine teaming testbed using ROS and Gazebo, prompting exploration into NASA's open source astrobee software.

 If you are unfamiliar with astrobee, please refer to [NASA's official documentation](https://github.com/nasa/astrobee).
 This repository addresses and troubleshoots problems encountered when following NASA's official [installation documentation](https://nasa.github.io/astrobee/html/install-nonNASA.html)), supporting the install of astrobee simulation capabilities on both native Ubuntu 16.04 and Ubuntu 16.04 ran via Windows Subsystem for Linux 2 (WSL2).
-It is our hope that other researchers and hobbyists will be able to utilize this information to support exploration of the astrobee platform.
+It is our hope that other researchers and hobbyists will be able to utilize this information to support exploration of the astrobee platform and associated topics in human-robot interaction.

 Contents
 - [Operating System](https://github.com/jkeller52/astrobee/blob/master/README.md#operating-system)